 The Roof Felt

-The shed roof is then finished by tacking the roof felt in place and attaching any final strips.
+The wooden shed roof trusses is then finished by tacking the roof felt in place and attaching any final strips.

 It is highly recommended to ensure that the shed is treated in an annual basis with a quality wood preserver.
 Please see the product options for our range of shed treatments.